g0rbe/CEH/20_Cryptography.md

 #### Asymmetric / Public Key cryptography

 - Two key used: public and private
-- Public key is publically known to everyone, issued by Public Key Infrastructure (PKI) and use to encrypt the data
+- Public key is publicly known to everyone, issued by Public Key Infrastructure (PKI) and use to encrypt the data
 - Private key is a secret for the public,only known by the owner and it is used to decrypt the data
-- Asymmetric crytography delivers confidentiality, integrity, authenticity and non-repudation
+- Asymmetric cryptography delivers confidentiality, integrity, authenticity and non-repudiation
 - Popular algorithms : RSA, DSA and Diffie-Hellman

 ### Cipher